 X & Fist • We should see an X for the p and i.

-Training Starting Point • To start our fingerpicking training, I’d like to share essential training arps and other exercises to strengthen and command the motor hand.
+Training Starting Point • To start our fingerpicking training, we share essential training arps.
+Get your pima ready.

 Mixing pima Arps • Let’s stick with the strings sets under start, but mix up the patterns (again, we use all six combinations – i-m-a, i-a-m, m-i-a, m-a-i, a-i-m, a-m-i).

 Flutters • When we train, we should strengthen the muscles of our arms & hands in both directions (extension/flexion).